 The MSW is considered the terminal degree in the social work profession.
 Content and coursework will prepare graduates to function in professional social work positions in a wide variety of settings, including health care agencies, child and family services, public social service organizations and the criminal justice system.
 Students may also complete the Washington State requirements for K-12 School Social Worker Certification, and those interested in public child welfare may consider the Child Welfare Training and Advancement Program.

-The advanced curriculum provides an in-depth education through the classroom and practicum, to prepare graduates for advanced, specialized practice.
+The curriculum provides an in-depth education through the classroom and practicum, to prepare graduates for integrative specialized practice.
 Topics include applied research, social policy and advanced content in social work practice models and methods.

 Our three-year MSW Program offers students a part-time path to earn a master’s degree in social work.
 It’s a popular option for working adults who cannot carry a full-time course load.
 Classes are held in the evening typically from 6:30pm to 9pm (schedule subject to quarterly changes) and the degree is earned in 10 to 11 consecutive quarters, including summers.